 What we get at restaurants is a minuscule dot!

-Based of this we are quick to judge that Indian food is spicy, hot, oily, fatty and rich.
+Based on the oily, rich, spicy dishes served we are quick to judge that Indian food is unhealthy.

 I will not oppose the thought completely,